masc-ucsc/livehd/docs/docs/livehd/04d-style.md

-# General coding style for LGraph
+# Coding Style

-These are the coding style rules for LGraph.
+These are the coding style rules for LiveHD C++.
 Each rule can be broken, but it should be VERY rare, and a small comment should be placed explaining why.

 ## Overall